flet-dev/website/docs/tutorials/python-solitaire.md

             self.update()
     self.controls.append(ft.AlertDialog(title=ft.Text("Congratulations!
 You won!"), open=True))
 ```
-Due to the low odds, it took me a while before I could take this video, but here it is:
+As you can imagine, it took me a while before I could win the game and take this video, but here it is:
 [gif]

 Wow!
 We did it.
-This completes the scope of the Part 1 for the Solitaire game.
+You can find the full source code for the Part 1 of the Solitaire game [here](https://github.com/flet-dev/examples/tree/main/python/tutorials/solitaire/solitaire-final-part1).

 In Part 2 we will be adding top menu with options to restart the game, view game rules and change game settings such as waste size, number of passes through the waste and card back image.

 Now, as we have a decent desktop version of the game, let’s deploy it as a web app to share with your friends and colleagues.